 Making a Malo-Lactic Starter Culture

-Wyeast pure liquid malo-lactic bacteria cultures can be expanded for use with larger volumes through the use of a starter.
+Wyeast 4007 pure liquid malo-lactic bacteria culture can be expanded for use with larger volumes through the use of a starter.
 Starter cultures are a common practice in the wine making industry.

 What is a starter?